hltcoe/clir-tutorial/README.md

-# Nueral Methods for CLIR Tutorial at SIGIR 2023
+# Neural Methods for CLIR Tutorial at SIGIR 2023

 (TBD)